The data flow element is a part of a SSIS package that contains different type of data flow components:

 Open the SSIS package connection dialog, by selecting the Integration services tab, and click the Add button:

-In the Add integration services packages dialog, select an appropriate package source, navigate to the package you want to document, and click the Connect button:
+In the Add integration services packages dialog, select an appropriate package source, navigate to the package you want to document, and click the OK button:

 Once connected, the package is listed in the Package selection section: